SmartForest-no/SegmentAnyTree/README.md

 ## Inference
-This section explains how to use the inference script to process data and manage the output.
+This section explains how to use the inference script (`run_inference.sh`) to process data and manage the output.
 This is to be used if you do not run using docker container.
 Follow the steps below for successful execution.

 ### Steps to Use the Script